-This long-running TEA Grant Program enhances California's waste tire enforcement infrastructure by providing noncompetitive grants to cities and counties that perform local waste tire inspection and enforcement activities.
+This long-running TEA Grant Program enhances California's waste tire enforcement infrastructure by providing noncompetitive grants to cities and counties to perform local waste tire inspection and enforcement activities.
 This program augments CalRecycle's enforcement efforts in overseeing the proper management and flow of waste tires throughout the state.
-Eligible entities are reimbursed for costs to identify waste tire sites, conduct waste tire facility inspections, investigate illegal tire disposal activities, conduct small tire pile cleanup (35 tires or less), review waste tire hauler documents, and issue notices of violation.
-This Program also helps ensure that tire dealers, waste tire processors, auto dismantlers, retreaders, tire haulers, and other waste tire entities comply with all applicable laws, storage standards, and manifest requirements.
-This Program will allow grantees to be reimbursed for time that grantees spend training or coordinating with a Local Conservation Corps to clean up waste tire piles and illegally dumped waste tires.
+Eligible entities are reimbursed for costs to identify waste tire sites, conduct waste tire facility inspections, investigate illegal tire disposal activities, conduct small tire pile cleanup (tire piles with 35 tires or less), review waste tire hauler documents, and issue notices of violation.
+This program also helps ensure that tire dealers, waste tire processors, auto dismantlers, retreaders, tire haulers, and other waste tire entities comply with all applicable laws, storage standards, and manifest requirements.
+This program also allows grantees to be reimbursed for time that grantees spend training or coordinating with a Local Conservation Corps to clean up illegally dumped waste tires.

 The program helps ensure consistent statewide inspection and enforcement coverage in a cost-effective and efficient manner.
-As a result of the Program, local governments have an expanded role in the enforcement of these waste tire entities and are able to apply their unique local knowledge, thereby ensuring the proper management of California's annual production of over 51 million waste tires and improving the overall protection of public health, safety, and the environment.
+City and County inspectors can apply unique local knowledge of waste tire businesses to ensure proper management of California's annual production of over 55 million waste tires.
+Through participation in this Program, local governments have an expanded role in waste tire enforcement that enhances public health, safety, and the environment.